 5. Amar Katha: Story of Binodini (2015)

-Notee Binodini was a pioneering Bengali Stage Actress, a woman whose mother was a prostitute and she was trained to become a courtesan.
+Notee Binodini was a pioneering Bengali Stage Actress, a woman whose mother was a sex worker, and she was trained to become a courtesan.
 But destiny had some other plans.
 Instead, She became the first South Asian Actress to write autobiographies such as Amar Katha (My Story) and Amar Abhinetri Jibon (My Life as an Actress).
-The documentary is an exploration into the early days of Bengali theatre’s historical development, politics, gender, and sexuality prevalent in the 19th Century.
+The documentary is an exploration of the early days of Bengali theatre’s historical development, politics, gender, and sexuality prevalent in the 19th Century.

 In the words of the filmmaker, ‘I was looking for an intensely collaborative process between many artists centering around Binodini’s autobiography Amar Katha.
-Gogi Saroj Pal with her series of paintings of Binodini, Maya Ghosh, Trina, Prakriti, and Satakshi actors /performers from Kolkata, of Bengali stage from different times with different styles and approach, Panchanan babu with his clarinet playing old tunes of Bengali Jatra.
-And finally, me and my cinematographer Indraneel Lahiri were constantly exploring a form through a state of chaos, a state of uncertainty.
-This uncertainty was necessary as I was too sure about the material (because so much have been already documented).
-So in this context, I would call it a ‘film performance’.
+Gogi Saroj Pal, with her series of paintings of Binodini, Maya Ghosh, Trina, Prakriti, and Satakshi actors /performers from Kolkata, of Bengali stage from different times with different styles and approach, Panchanan Babu with his clarinet playing old tunes of Bengali Jatra.
+Finally, me and my cinematographer, Indraneel Lahiri, were constantly exploring a form through a state of chaos, a state of uncertainty.
+This uncertainty was necessary as I was too sure about the material (because so much has been already documented).
+So, in this context, I would call it a ‘film performance’.

-SIMILAR TO DOCUMENTARIES ON REAL LIFE: AMODINI MUBI REVIEW: VISUAL ELEGANCE COMPLIMENTED BY SCATHING SOCIAL COMMENTARY
+SIMILAR TO DOCUMENTARIES ON REAL LIFE People: AMODINI MUBI REVIEW: VISUAL ELEGANCE COMPLIMENTED BY SCATHING SOCIAL COMMENTARY

-The film was screened at the Mumbai International Film Festival, 2016 and has won two National Awards at the 60th National Film Awards for Best Biographical Film/Best Historical Reconstruction Film and Best Cinematography (Non-fiction).
+The film was screened at the Mumbai International Film Festival in 2016 and won two national awards at the 60th National Film Awards for Best Biographical Film/Best Historical Reconstruction Film and Best Cinematography (Non-fiction).

 Similar to Documentaries on Real Life: 20 Must-See Documentaries of 2016

-The filmmaker would also like to highlight the fact, ‘I can remember at least twice two different quite well-known festival juries refused to select Amar Katha as they considered it to be a fiction and not a documentary.
-It is quite unfortunate that our idea of documentary truth is very limited’.
+The filmmaker also wishes to highlight the following fact: ‘I can remember at least twice when two different quite well-known festival juries refused to select Amar Katha because they considered it to be fiction and not a documentary.
+It is quite unfortunate that our idea of documentary truth is very limited.

 6. An Insignificant Man (2016)

-‘The process was incredibly long as we had 400 plus hours of footage to go through, making notes for each clip, and remember every little moment and expression and we couldn’t have achieved what we did without rigor and discipline’, says Manan Bhatt the co-editor of the documentary that traces the birth and journey of a new and dynamic party Kejriwal’s journey from the formation of the Aam Aadmi Party (AAP), till the thundering and chaotic period of forming the government.
-Directors Khushboo Ranka and Vinay Shukla had shot for over two years, which finally resulted in the documentation of a historic chapter in Indian politics.
+‘The process was incredibly long as we had 400 plus hours of footage to go through, making notes for each clip, and remember every little moment and expression, and we couldn’t have achieved what we did without rigor and discipline’, says Manan Bhatt the co-editor of the documentary that traces the birth and journey of a new and dynamic political party.
+We witness Kejriwal’s journey from the formation of the Aam Aadmi Party (AAP) to the thundering and chaotic period of forming the government.
+Directors Khushboo Ranka and Vinay Shukla had shot the documentary for over two years, which finally resulted in the documentation of a historic chapter in Indian politics.

-Similar to Documentaries on Real-Life – Horror Movies Then vs Now: How have filmmakers managed to get you cowering in fear in the 21st century
+Similar to Documentaries on Real-Life People – Horror Movies Then vs. Now: How have filmmakers managed to get you cowering in fear in the 21st century

 Watch An Insignificant Man on Mubi

-At the 63rd National Film Awards, the film has won the award for Best Best Biographical Film / Best Historical Reconstruction Film.
+At the 63rd National Film Awards, the film won the award for Best Biographical Film / Best Historical Reconstruction Film.